Composr Tutorial: Improving your search engine ranking

 Note that URL monikers will be given a leading hyphen if the source text is fully numeric.
 This is because URL monikers cannot be numbers as they would look like raw content IDs.

 One small disadvantage of URL Monikers, is it makes it a bit harder to find out ID numbers, as you can't just look in URLs.
-However, you can still find them on edit links, or if you look in the HTML source you will often see:
+However, you can still find them on edit links, or if you are logged in as someone with access to the Admin Zone, you will be able to see the page-link of the current page in the footer (which will contain the content ID).
+Typically, page-links are structured as zone:page:type:id.
+For Comcode pages, the ID is the page.

 Underscores and Dashes